 When you upgrade to a premium account, the additional features include:

 - Cancellation Concierge.
-A service that handles the cancelation of paid subscriptions and recurring bills.
+A service that handles the cancellation of paid subscriptions and recurring bills.

 - Credit score and credit report.
 Get access to both your credit score and credit report, refreshed every 30 days.
 Rocket Money also tracks and notifies you of recent activity on your report.